na-na-hi/renget/archive/BulkGuide.md

 Cacturne also has two different sides to him, depending on who someone is.
 He couldn't care less about “outsiders” or his victims, owing to the mentality his tribe imparted onto him in his childhood – to him, it's only himself and his kin that matter.
 He's unfaultingly loyal to those he considers “kin”, and if any of them betray him, it cuts into his soul deeply.
 He's also known for lacking a filter in social situations, making jokes that more thin-skinned Pokemon might find offensive.

 Cacturne has no professional “education” in fighting, but he has over a decade and a half of experience, and he's known for using dirty tricks in his fights.
 The most notable of these is a Pin Missile to the eyes, although he also likes to shoot Bullet Seeds when his opponents least expect it.

+He turned himself in after Sonora and Team Yin-Yang convinced him to surrender, with them citing how badly his isolation hurt him.
+However, this was only after a prolonged fight between the latter, where he came face to face with Makuhita.
+After he used Bulk Up, Makuhita slowly pushed back against Cacturne, using a Force Palm to disable his arm and disarming him of his bag to prevent item use.
+However, as he locked Cacturne's remaining arm, Lombre fired upon him, saving his boss from yet another tight spot in his career.

 Moveset:
 Pin Missile